A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

 \begin{theorem} Assume that \eqref{condition} holds and that $p$ is \emph{not} an integer.
 Then $C^\infty (\B^m, \mN)$ is not sequentially weakly dense in $W^{1,p} (\B^m, \mN)$. \end{theorem}

-Since this fact is central in the discussion, we briefly sketch the argument, for the special case $m-1<p<m$, which represents somehow the building block for the general case: in this special case we have hence $[p]=m-1$.
-Since we assume in view of \eqref{condition} that $\pi_{m-1}(\mN)\not =0$, there exists some smooth map $\varphi: \S^{m-1} \to \mN$ such that $\varphi$ is not homotopic to a constant map and hence cannot be extend to the ball $\B^{m}$.
-Consider next the map the map $\Using$ defined by
+{\it Sketch of the proof of Theorem \ref{pasjojo} in the case $m-1<p<m$}.
+The proof relies on a dimension reduction argument together with the fact that homotopy classes are preserved under weak convergence in $W^{1, p}(\S^{m-1}, \mN)$ for $p>m-1$.
+First, since we assume in view of \eqref{condition} that $\pi_{m-1}(\mN)\not =0$, there exists some smooth map $\varphi: \S^{m-1} \to \mN$ such that $\varphi$ is not homotopic to a constant map and hence cannot be extended continuously to the whole ball $\B^{m}$.
+Consider next the map $\Using$ defined by

 which is smooth, except at the origin.
 Introducing the $p$-Dirichlet energy $\rE_p$ defined by